 - Camera fees at monuments.

-- Expenses of personal nature such as drinks, tipping, laundry, telephones, internet usage, porter use etc.
+- Drinks, tipping, laundry, phones, internet usage, porter use, etc.

 - Travel Health Insurance (Strongly recommended, contact us if you want any recommendations).